Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Discussion

-On the other hand, investigating the other extreme of the spectrum of conclusiveness led us to a complete characterisation of the `strong converse' regime of this setting, where we precisely evaluated the least rates of decay of conclusiveness required to achieve error exponents even higher than those that are achievable with non-vanishing conclusive probability.
+Second, investigating the other extreme of the spectrum of conclusiveness led us to a complete characterisation of the `strong converse' regime of this setting, where we precisely evaluated the least rates of decay of conclusiveness required to achieve error exponents even higher than those that are achievable with vanishing inconclusive probability.
 This establishes the ultimate limits that cannot be surpassed even through a significant sacrifice in conclusiveness.
-On a technical level, our results revealed new applications of sandwiched R\'enyi divergences in governing achievable error exponents, conceptually distinct from the previous uses of these divergences in the study of strong converse rates.
+On a technical level, our results revealed new applications of sandwiched R\'enyi divergences in governing achievable error exponents, conceptually distinct from --- but technically connected to --- the previous uses of these divergences in the study of strong converse exponents in conventional hypothesis testing.

 Some intriguing questions are left open.
 Notably, there is a marked difference between how straightforwardly the optimal error exponents of the low inconclusiveness regime can be achieved in the classical case (Sections~\ref{sec:asymmetric_classical} and~\ref{sec:exponentially_good}) and how the natural extensions of this idea to quantum states --- very often sufficient for the asymptotic study of quantum information --- do not yield optimal bounds (Section~\ref{sec:difficulties}).
 It would be interesting to investigate whether there is a more direct way to achieve the optimal quantum exponents, in particular allowing for an evaluation of the optimal error exponents when an exponential decay of the inconclusive probability is required (Section~\ref{sec:exponentially_good}).